 To control for temporal discounting, participants were informed that they would be required to remain in the laboratory for the full 30 minutes in total, including the time spent completing the Go/NoGo task; ensuring that the participants made decisions during the discounting task based upon the effort required, rather than the time taken to complete the task.
 While the effect of boredom associated with remaining in the lab was not directly investigated, all participants discounted higher levels of effort (30 mins) more than lower levels of effort (5 mins), suggesting that they were all reluctant to complete the task for longer periods of time.

-2.5 | EEG recordings.
+2.5 | EEG recordings

 The EEG net was aligned with reference to two preauricular points and the nasion landmark.
 Data was then recorded continuously using a 129-channel Geodesics EGI system (Electrical Geodesics, Inc., Eugene, Oregon, USA) with a sponge-based HydroCel Sensor Net.
 Electrode-to-skin impedances were kept below 50 kΩ and kept at equal levels across all electrodes, a recording band-pass filter was set at 0.001-200 Hz with a sampling rate of 1000 Hz, and the Cz electrode was used as a reference electrode.

-2.6 | Spectral Analysis of EEG signals.
+2.6 | EEG data preprocessing

-EEG data was then pre-processed using BESA v 7.0 (MEGIS GmbH, Germany), and re-referenced using a common average reference method (Lehmann, 1984), restoring the signal at electrode Cz.
-Next, a principle component analysis method (Berg and Scherg 1994) was used to remove eye-blinks and electrocardiographic artefacts and data was visually inspected for muscle artefacts; all trials containing artefacts were excluded from subsequent analysis.
+EEG data was pre-processed using BESA v 7.0 (MEGIS GmbH, Germany), and re-referenced using a common average reference method (Lehmann, 1984), restoring the signal at electrode Cz.
+A principle component analysis method (Berg and Scherg 1994) was used to remove eye-blinks and electrocardiographic artefacts and data was visually inspected for muscle artefacts; all trials containing artefacts were excluded from subsequent analysis.

 The average number of trials accepted for EEG analysis in each Go primed condition was: 65.5 ± 10.19 (mean ± SD) in the -10p condition; 65.67 ± 10.11 (mean ± SD) in the 0p condition; 65.58 ± 8.79 (mean ± SD) in the +10p condition, and in each NoGo primed condition was: 67.25 ± 8.14 (mean ± SD) in the -10p condition; 66.63 ± 10.51 (mean ± SD) in the 0p condition; 67.25 ± 8.14 (mean ± SD) in the +10p condition.
 The mean number of accepted trials did not differ across reward conditions (p > .05); however, significantly more NoGo cued trials were accepted than Go cued trials (p = .034), possibly due to greater muscle activity as a result of motor preparation in Go cued trials.